EswarKishore0203/IBM-Watson/README.md

 #### 4.4.1.
 Conversation
 ##### 4.4.1.1.
 Goal: Engage user in back-and-forth dialog while detecting and acting on user intent.
 The specifics of the actions taken are guided by the entities discovered.
-##### 4.4.1.2. <span style="color:blue">Watson Conversation Service</span>
+##### 4.4.1.2.
+Watson Conversation Service
 #### 4.4.2.
 Q&A
 ##### 4.4.3.1.
 Goal: Answer a wide range of customer questions while offering precise answers for frequently asked facts and highly relevant passages for less frequent questions that may not have a single best answer
 ##### 4.4.3.2.
 Services: Watson Conversation Service + Watson Discovery Service
-4.4.4.
+#### 4.4.4.
 Agent Assist
-4.4.4.1.
-Goal: Provide natural language help systems so call agents can rapidly retrieve answers to customer questions 4.4.4.2.
+##### 4.4.4.1.
+Goal: Provide natural language help systems so call agents can rapidly retrieve answers to customer questions
+##### 4.4.4.2.
 Services: Watson Conversation Service + Watson Speech to Text Service + Watson Text to Speech Service + Watson Discovery Service
-4.4.5.
+#### 4.4.5.
 Automated Customer Support Routing
-4.4.5.1.
+##### 4.4.5.1.
 Goal: Detect the topic of a ticket and route to the appropriate department to handle it.
 E.g. room service, maintenance, housekeeping in the case of hotel guest request routing.
-4.4.5.2.
+##### 4.4.5.2.
 Watson Natural Language Understanding (Services: Keyword extraction and sentiment analysis)
+I would probably also use NLC to train system about categorizing intents

-4.4.6.
+#### 4.4.6.
 Social Monitoring
-4.4.6.1.
+##### 4.4.6.1.
 Goal: Monitor all posts with specific keywords (e.g. for a company’s followers, sponsors, or critiques) to detect what’s being discussed and the sentiment/tone associated to it.
-4.4.6.2.
-Services used: Keyword extraction, entity extraction, and sentiment/tone analysis (Natural Language Understanding) 4.4.7.
+##### 4.4.6.2.
+Services used: Keyword extraction, entity extraction, and sentiment/tone analysis (Natural Language Understanding)
+#### 4.4.7.
 Discovery Insights
-4.4.7.1.
+##### 4.4.7.1.
 Goal: to prepare your unstructured data, create a query that will pinpoint the information you need, and then integrate those insights into your new application or existing solution.
-4.4.7.2.
+##### 4.4.7.2.
 Services Used: (Watson Discovery Service)

 ### 4.5.
 Design and execute a use case driven service choreography (within an API).